SamirIngley/Desktop-Profiles/README.md

 `go run desk.go -pf example`

 ### To add an app (Slack) to the example, type:
-`go run desk.go -pf example -add app`
+`desk -pf example -add app`
 Then type:
 `Slack`
 And hit Enter.

-You've now added Slack to your profile, type the name of any other apps you'd like in this profile and hit enter after each one.
+Type the names of any other apps you'd like in this profile and hit Enter after each one.

 Then type:
 `done`
 and hit Enter when you've finished.

+You should see a message saying you added an app to your profile.
+To verify what was added, type:
+`desk -pf example -l y`
+and a list should show up of the contents of the example profile.

 ### To add a website (Google) to the example, type:
-`go run desk.go -pf example -add url` and hit Enter.
+`desk -pf example -add url`
+and hit Enter.

 Now, type:
 `google.com`
 And hit Enter.

-You've now added google.com, type the name of any other websites you'd like and hit enter after each one.
+You've now added "google.com" to the profile example.
+Type the name of any other websites you'd like and hit enter after each one.

 And finally:
 `done`
 when you're finished.

+You should see a message saying you added a url(s) to your profile.
+To verify what was added, type:
+`desk -pf example -l y`
+and a list should show up of the contents of the example profile.

 ### To delete an app or url, do the same as above for adding, except use the `-del` flag instead of `-add`

 ### To delete a profile:
-`go run desk.go -pf profile-name -del profile-name`
+`desk -pf profile-name -del profile`

-You should get a confirmation message after making changes to any profile.
+You should get a confirmation message asking if you're sure you want to delete the profile.

 ## :warning: IMPORTANT: